 The final candidate for a University position, both Academic and Administrative, Service & Support, is required to pass a background check prior to beginning the duties of the new position.
 Such background check shall not be required for transfers or promotions of current employees within the same unit or department.
 This background check may include, but not be limited to, criminal history, verifications of employment and education, and driving records.
+In addition, the background check will include review of the following exclusions lists: the Office of Inspector General List of Excluded Individuals and Entities (LEIE) and the General Services Administration System for Award Management (SAM).
 If the candidate challenges the information contained in the background check with the screening agency, the University is not required to hold open the position.
 Consideration will be given to the relationship between the information obtained in the background check and the responsibilities of the position.
 A relevant job-related conviction or guilty plea is grounds for termination of employment or non-selection of the candidate.
 Convictions and guilty pleas include all felonies and misdemeanors except minor traffic violations in relation to any position which does not require driving.
 For positions that require operation of a motor vehicle, the terms conviction and guilty plea shall include minor traffic violations.
-The Univerity may periodically check the driving record of individuals who are driving vehicles on official University business.
+The University may periodically check the driving record of individuals who are driving vehicles on official University business.

 Missouri Sex Offender Registry

 The University does not employ any individual required to be registered under sections 589.400 to 589.425, RSMo (Missouri Sex Offender Registry) in a position as a “professor or instructor.”
 For purposes of this policy, “professor or instructor” includes any academic position involving teaching or instructional activities.
 For other positions, employment decisions will consider all relevant factors including the fact that the individual is listed on the Missouri Sex Offender Registry and the responsibilities of the position.